gianlucb/Demo_AAD.2tiers/readme.md

-# Azure AD Secured Api access (Asp.Net Core 2.0)
+# Azure AD Secured Api access (Asp.Net Core 2.0) - Scopes - V2.0 endpoint

 Small example of a two tiers application with a FrontEnd application that calls a backend Api application.
 Both coded with **Asp.Net Core 2.0** and secured with the same Azure Ad tenant (directory).
-This demonstrate how to retrieve an access token from AzureAd, using the implicit flow (**OpenIdConnect**):
+This demonstrate how to retrieve an access token from AzureAd, using the implicit flow (**OpenIdConnect**) and custom scopes:

 ![scenario](images/simple-AAD.png)